TheSatoLab/BA.2.86_RBD/README.md

 # BA.2.86_RBD
-A supplemental table for the GISAID datasets used in the BA.2.86 RBD paper
+A supplemental table for the GISAID datasets used in the following study.

+Yajima et al. 2024.
+An RBD-up triggering structure of SARS-CoV-2 BA.2.86 Spike upon ACE2 binding.
+XXX. doi: XXX/XXX

+The EPI_SET_240301rn dataset includes 1,782,771 genomic sequences of SARS-CoV-2 used in calculating detection frequency (Figure XX).

+The EPI_SET_240301bk dataset includes 720 genomic sequences of SARS-CoV-2 used in the phylogenetic tree reconstruction (Figure XX).